 - Therefore, Socrates knows that the Earth is the third planet from the sun.

-Conclusions should be less certain than the supporting evidence.
-Conclusions must not be more certain that the premises or the premises aren’t “evidence” for the conclusion.
+The premises should be more likely true than the conclusion.
+Conclusions must not be more likely true than the premises or the premises aren’t really good evidence for the conclusion.
 Imagine that someone argues the following:

 - If people exist, then atoms exist.